Pips Answer for Thursday, December 11, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-11
+NYT Pips easy answer for 2025-12-11

-Answer for 2025-12-11
+Complete answer for 2025-12-11 (Easy)

 I started with the Easy puzzle to get my brain moving.
 The first thing I noticed was the Sum 5 region at (0,0).
 Since it was only one cell, I knew it had to be the 5 from the [5,3] domino.